Appdynamics/couchbase-monitoring-extension/README.md

 CouchBase Monitoring Extension
 ============================

-This eXtension works only with the Java agent.
+This extension works only with the standalone machine agent.

 ## Use Case